Gryffindor Tower #7: Fantasty vs. Reality: Why Harry Potter is Good for Christians

 Just a quick note.
 I write my columns by Sunday, but they may not always be up on Sunday.
 If they are delayed till Monday, please dont hate me, as I am not a webmaster of MuggleNet, and have no way of posting my columns.
 (My fault! -Emerson)

-As my next column will be the last one before the release of Order of the Phoenix, I will tell you now that my next column will simply be about my personal predictions for book five.
-I will offer my predictions on a number of topics, including: Snapes role in Dumbledores plans, what role the Dursleys will play, Dumbledores now-famous glint of triumph, Voldemorts plans, Fudges actions, and, of course, who will die in book five.
+Since my next post will be the last one before the release of Harry Potter and the Order of the Phoenix, I will tell you now that it will simply be about my personal predictions for Book 5.
+I will offer my predictions on a number of topics, including Snape’s role in Dumbledore’s plans, what role the Dursleys will play, Dumbledore’s now-famous “gleam of something like triumph,” Voldemort’s plans, Fudge’s actions, and of course, who will die in Book 5.
 If there are any topics at all that you would like me to address, as far as predictions go, feel free to email me here.
 Take care of yourself, and see yall next Sunday!